adbar/trafilatura/docs/used-by.rst

 The tool earns accolades as the most efficient open-source library in benchmarks and academic evaluations.
 It supports language modeling by providing high-quality text data, aids data mining with efficient web data retrieval, and streamlines information extraction from unstructured content.
 In SEO and business analytics it gathers online data for insights and in information security, it monitors websites for threat detection.

-If you wish to add further references, please `edit this page <https://github.com/adbar/trafilatura/edit/master/docs/used-by.rst>`_ and suggest changes by submitting a pull request.

 Notable projects using this software
 ------------------------------------